 The Appeals Council Stage

-In the unlikely event your appeal gets denied at the hearing stage, you may then take it to The Appeals Council, a group of representatives who will look at the evidence.
+In the unlikely event your appeal gets denied at the hearing stage, you may then take it to the Appeals Council, a group of representatives who will look at the evidence.
 They then decide to approve your claim, deny it, or send it back to an ALJ for further review.

 The last step of the appeals process, which is rarely necessary, is to take your claim to federal court.
+You would have a hearing with the nearest federal district in your area and have your case reviewed.
+If your case is denied at this final stage, you will not be able to continue pursuing disability benefits.

 For a free legal consultation with a social security disability lawyer serving Gaffney, call 828.286.3866